 At Minterest, we believe that the financing gap for SMEs and start-ups are holding back their ability to make a meaningful contribution to the economy’s growth.
 Businesses have been constantly limited by stringent credit, compliance and high-cost structure, as well as a lack of support from conventional finance-providers.
 As experienced ex-bankers, without the shackles of a high-cost structure, we believe we can facilitate businesses in getting the support they need and make a positive change.
 By doing so, we will be able to deliver quality and well-considered investment opportunities for investors that invest through our platform.

 To this end, our vision is to create a sustainable ecosystem where everyday investors and businesses build long-term relationships that are mutually beneficial through collaborations and fintech innovations.
-As a leading peer-to-business lending platform, Minterest will leverage on a broad spectrum of innovative platform technology to provide the most efficient and effective financing and investment experience for businesses and investors.
+As a leading marketplace funding platform, Minterest will leverage on a broad spectrum of innovative platform technology to provide the most efficient and effective financing and investment experience for businesses and investors.

-Crowdfunding is the practice of financing a project, venture or business through the raising of funds from a large number of people i.e. the crowd.
-With advancement in technology, crowdfunding has become a viable source of financing for businesses, as the costs of engaging the crowd have reduced significantly.
-Technology has allowed us to create a marketplace where borrowers and lenders can interact efficiently and effectively, where financing and investments are conducted in real time.
+Marketplace funding is the practice of financing a project, venture or business through the raising of funds from a large number of people i.e. the crowd.
+With advancement in technology, marketplace funding has become a viable source of financing for businesses, as the costs of engaging the crowd have reduced significantly.
+Technology has allowed us to create a marketplace where companies and investors can interact efficiently and effectively, where financing and investments are conducted in real time.
 Technology has also allowed us to monitor and manage financing and investments efficiently.